This blog may contain affiliate links. Read our disclosure policy for more info.

 Even if you don’t want to ski or snowboard, there is an amazing view up there and it’s fun to play in the snow!
 You don’t need to have ski or snowboard passes to hang out at the ski fields, the passes are just for using the chairlifts.
 So play in the snow, climb the hills, and slide down the slopes as you please!

 In the summer, you can head up to the Remarkables and do the hike to Lake Alta.
-If you don’t want to hike it alone, consider booking this guided hiking tour!
+This is a moderately difficult track that is 3.5 kilometers (2.2 miles) return.
+It provides quite remarkable views throughout!

 You don’t need to spend hundreds of dollars on a wine tour to check out some of the incredible wineries near Queenstown.
 Central Otago is world-famous for incredible Pinot Noir, so visiting a couple of the wineries in the area is a must for any wine lover!

-Most of the wineries around Queenstown offer tastings for around $10-15 NZD a person allowing you to try several different wines.
-Some of my personal favorite wineries are Mt Rosa, Gibbston Valley, and Akarua.
+Most of the wineries around Queenstown offer tastings for around $20-35 NZD a person allowing you to try several different wines.
+Some of my personal favorite wineries are Mt Rosa, Gibbston Valley, and Mora.

 Of course, visiting the wineries on your own requires you to have your own transport.
-If you don’t, you can book the hop on hop off wine tour bus which is only a fraction of the price of an actual guided wine tour!
+If you don’t, you can book the hop-on hop-off wine tour bus which is only a fraction of the price of an actual guided wine tour!
+The lovely part about these types of tours is that you get the freedom of spending however much time you want at a winery, and then can simply move on to the next.
+Plus, transportation being provided means you can drink as much wine as you’d like!

-Related Read: Here are some of the best tours to take in Queenstown to have the most authenic experiences!
+Related Read: Here are some of the best tours to take in Queenstown to have the most authentic experiences!

+Though my favorite Lake Wakatipu activity is kayaking!
 If stand-up paddleboarding isn’t your thing then kayaking might be the better option.
-For the same price, $30 NZD for 45 minutes, you can take a kayak out exploring!
+For the same price, $35 NZD for 55 minutes, you can take a kayak out to explore!
+Paddle Queenstown rents our kayaks at Queenstown Bay Beach.
+There is also another company that rents out kayaks from the One Mile parking lot along the road to Fernhill.

 This is a great little adventure and a budget option when compared to going on a guided kayaking tour.